cgay/time/README.md

 The `time` library exports a single module, `time` which exports these classes:

 * `<time>` - an instant in time, an offset from the Unix Epoch.
-Has an associated time zone for use when converting to the time in a specific location on Earth.
+Always in UTC.
+  Specify a zone when displaying a time, if necessary.

 * `<duration>` - the elapsed time between two time instants, to nanosecond precision.